klesh/f360-split-keyboard-case-generator/README.md

 3. Fire up Fusion 360 and press `Shift + s` to bring up "Script and Add-Ins" dialog
 4. Double click the script and select your downloaded json file
 5. Wait for a while...
+6. Checkout `lib/config.py` if you need to change some parameters